 FSU is military-friendly.
 Read one of the many success stories from students FSU supported in achieving their dreams.

-Read one of the exciting stories about the varied partnerships between Fayetteville State University and Fort Bragg Army Base.
+Read one of the exciting stories about the varied partnerships between Fayetteville State University and Fort Liberty Army Base.

 FSU is changing lives.

 Success Stories From Students:

 Photo by Cindy Burnham

 Some opportunities are too good to pass up.

 Just ask Andy Womack.

 When Andy learned about the SAP certification program through Fayetteville State University's Broadwell College of Business & Economics, he knew it was for him.
 SAP stands for Systems, Applications and Products, a software program used by top companies and the military to track customer and business interactions.

 With a starting salary in the six figures, SAP consultants are in high demand.